Klemens von Metternich: Paris and Italy

 Metternich now returned to the question of Italy, making his first visit to the country in early December 1815.
 After visiting Venice, his family joined him in Milan on 18 December.
 For once it was Metternich playing the liberal, vainly urging Francis to give the region some autonomy.
 Metternich spent four months in Italy, endlessly busy and suffering chronic inflammation of the eyelids.
 He tried to control Austrian foreign policy from Milan and when there was a serious disagreement between the Empire and the Kingdom of Bavaria, was heavily criticised for his absence.
-His enemies could not capitalise on this, however; Stadion was occupied by his work as finance minister and the Empress Maria Ludovika, a fierce critic of Metternich's policies, died in April.
+His enemies could not capitalise on this, however.
+Stadion was occupied by his work as finance minister and the Empress Maria Ludovika of Austria-Este, a fierce critic of Metternich's policies, died in April.

 The uncharacteristic gap between the views of Metternich and his emperor was eased only by the active compromise of proposals.
 Metternich returned to Vienna on 28 May 1816 after almost a year's absence.
 Professionally, the rest of 1816 passed quietly for the tired Minister, who was concerned with fiscal policy and monitoring the spread of liberalism in Germany and nationalism in Italy.
 Personally, he was shaken in November by the death of Julie Zichy-Festetics.
 Two years later he wrote that his "life ended there," and his old frivolity took some time to return.
 The only consolation was July's news that Metternich was to receive new estates along the Rhine at Johannisberg, only 25 mi from his birthplace at Koblenz.

 In June 1817 Metternich was required to escort the emperor's newlywed daughter Maria Leopoldina to a ship at Livorno.
-There was delay upon their arrival, and Metternich spent the time travelling around Italy again; he visited Venice, Padua, Ferrara, Pisa, Florence and Lucca.
-Though alarmed by developments (he noted that many of Francis' concessions were still not in practice), he was optimistic and made another plea for decentralisation on 29 August.
+There was delay upon their arrival, and Metternich spent the time travelling around Italy again.
+He visited Venice, Padua, Ferrara, Pisa, Florence and Lucca.
+Though alarmed by developments he noted that many of Francis' concessions were still not in practice.
+But Metternich was optimistic and made another plea for decentralisation on 29 August.
 After this failed, Metternich decided to broaden his efforts into general administrative reform to avoid the appearance of favouring the Italians over the rest of the Empire.
 While working on this, he returned to Vienna on 12 September 1817 to be immediately caught up in the organisation of his daughter Maria's marriage to Count Joseph Esterházy just three days later.
 It proved too much, and Metternich was taken ill.
 After a delay for recovery, Metternich condensed his proposals for Italy into three documents he submitted to Francis, all dated 27 October 1817.
-The administration would remain undemocratic, but there would be a new Ministry of Justice and four new chancellors—each with local remits, including one for "Italy".
+The administration would remain undemocratic, but there would be a new Ministry of Justice and four new chancellors.
+Each with local remits, including one for "Italy".
 Importantly, the divisions would be regional, not national.
 In the end, Francis accepted the revised proposals, albeit with several alterations and restrictions.